Patent Process

 What are the steps in obtaining a patent?

 The second step is writing and filing a patent application on behalf of your invention.
 You must also pay a filing fee to the Patent Office.
 After the patent application has been received by the Patent Office, an examiner will be assigned to review the application.
-He will perform his own patent search, and then review the invention in light of the patents found during his search.
-The examiner will issue the results of his review in an "office action," 9 - 36 months after filing.
+The examiner will perform their own patent search, and then review the invention in light of the patents, published patent applications and non-patent literature found during the search.
+The examiner will issue the results of his review in an "office action," 6 - 36 months after filing.
+The inventor may also obtain expedited or accelerated examination by filing a request to expedite examination with a fee, or a petition for age if the inventor is 65 years of age or old without a fee.

 The office action will include a decision on the validity of the claims.
 The claims will be accepted, objected to, or rejected.
 If all the claims are accepted (this happens in about 1 in 10 applications) then the patent will be ready for issue.
 If even one claim is rejected or objected to then the attorney must file an amendment with the Patent Office.
 The amendment will usually include revision of the claims and sometimes an argument defending the breadth of the claims as stated.
 The examiner may not appreciate the claims without an argument defending them.